 Good For: Standard Use

 I’m a big fan of HP products, personally.
-My second-favorite type of keyboard is that which comes integrated into most of HP’s laptops; framed keys and all.
+My second-favorite type of best wireless keyboard is that which comes integrated into most of HP’s laptops; framed keys and all.
 However, when it comes to external keyboards for your desktop computer, their wireless selection does a pretty good job.

 With the K2500, you get a slim build and standard set of keys and numpad.
 K2500 is compatible with Windows 8 operating systems and versions lower, running off a USB micro transmitter.
 This keyboard, despite it’s modest price, comes with a warranty card within the box.
 HP has been noted for exceptional customer service, even during and after the split of the company years ago.
 At under a pound, we have a lightweight keyboard that comes with adjustable pegs for multiple seating styles.

 Programmable keys are always an added bonus; you can really make this keyboard your own!
 It gives you multiple, which we can all agree is invaluable in a less expensive model.
 Enjoy everything about this from up to 10M away from your USB micro transmitter.